Tanmay-Kulkarni101/GranularMethodsMachineLearning/README.md

 # GranularMethodsMachineLearning
-Implement granular methods in machine learning
+Implement granular methods in machine learning.
+The purpose for using granular methods is to allow an ordianry classifier such as a support vector machine to deal with highly imbalenced datasets.

 ## Description of Dataset
 ### Labels